 Shell and Qatar Petroleum achieved record times for drilling wells in Qatar’s North Field at the Pearl GTL project — resulting in significant savings — using an approach we call simultaneous operations, or SIMOPS.

 With the cost of rigs and personnel running at tens of thousands of dollars a day, cutting down on drilling time made good commercial sense.
 Before Pearl, the industry considered completing a production well in the North Field in 75 days a good performance.
-We completed the 22 wells for the Pearl GTL in an average of 45 days.
+Twenty-two wells for Pearl GTL were completed in an average of 45 days.
 The fastest well completion took just 28 days.